List of Star Wars creatures: Bantha

-The bantha is a colossal, shaggy, mammalian mount with circular sheep-like horns.
+The bantha is a big, shaggy, mammalian mount with spiraling goat-like horns.
 Herds of bantha inhabit the desert wastes of Tatooine in the outer Rim, as well as grasslands and plains of other worlds throughout the Star Wars galaxy.
-They are very sociable animals, have long sticky tongues to catch prey, and are notorious for their smell.
-Since bantha are found in such a large number of agricultural systems, it is believed that early space settlers transported the species to new worlds.
-Although largely domesticated, on some planets wild herds can still be found.
-There are several known varieties of banthas in existence, including the common bantha (Bantha majorus), the smaller, shy dwarf bantha, and the rangier, slender dune bantha.
-One specific subtype of bantha is the Kashyyyk grayclimber, which differs in that the grayclimber has massive cranial bone plates in place of horns; it has also adapted to climbing through the evolution of articulated toes that can grip wroshyr trees.
+They are very sociable animals, have long sticky tongues to grasp prey, and are notorious for their smell.
+Since bantha are found in such a big number of agricultural systems, it is believed that early space settlers transported the species to new worlds.
+Although heavily domesticated, on some planets wild herds can still be found.
+There are sundry known varieties of banthas in existence, including the common bantha (Bantha majorus), the smaller, shy dwarf bantha, and the rangier, slender dune bantha.
+One specific subtype of bantha is the Kashyyyk grayclimber, which differs in that the grayclimber has big cranial bone plates in place of horns; it has also adapted to climbing through the evolution of articulated toes that can grip wroshyr trees.
 Banthas can be seen in video games and the movie Star Wars Episode IV: A New Hope.
 They can also be found in The Mandalorian "Chapter 9: The Marshal".
 Also Star Wars Episode II: Attack of the Clones.
-They were commonly used on Tatooine by the Tusken Raiders.
-The Tusken Raiders form symbiotic bonds with banthas.
-When the Tusken Raiders reach the age of seven, a bantha of the same gender is ceremoniously given to the youngling, as its partner in life.
+They were commonly used on Tatooine by the Tusken Raiders, shaping symbiotic bonds with each other.
+When a Tusken Raider child reach the age of seven, a bantha of the same sex is ceremoniously given to the youngling, as its mate in life.
 When Tusken Raiders marry, the couple's banthas mate.
-When the Tusken Raiders have offspring, the banthas often produce an offspring of the same gender at the same time.
+When the Tusken Raiders have an offspring, the banthas also produce an offspring, both of them having same sex at the same time.
 Upon the death of a bantha or a Tusken Raider, the species left behind will often commit suicide.